2 Year Advanced Yoga Teaching, Yoga Business Management and Ayurvedic Qualification in Byron Bay & Melbourne

 (02) 6685 8327 (inside Australia)

 Application Step-by-Step Process Model:

-STEP 1: Student enquiry and Enrolment Application online or via email
+- Student enquiry and Application online or via email

-STEP 2: Letter of Offer by Byron Yoga Centre
+- Letter of Offer is issued by Byron Yoga Centre

-return signed forms, provide required evidence, payment of deposit is arranged
+- Student Acceptance: return signed forms and payment of deposit is arranged

-STEP 6: Student Visa application with the Department of Immigration and Citizenship (DIAC)
+- Student Visa application with the Department of Home Affairs (Immigration)

-STEP 9: Student arrives in Australia and sets up living arrangements, mobile phone, bank account, etc
+- Once visa is granted, student travels to Australia and sets up living arrangements, mobile phone, bank account, etc.

 Under the guidance of Byron Yoga Centre’s Director and veteran yoga teacher, John Ogilvie, the teaching staff on this course are all experienced and dedicated.
 You’ll be inspired by our resident and guest yoga teachers alike, who ‘walk their talk’, living the yoga lifestyle, and are all knowledgeable and passionate about their subjects.